-MMWEC has issued more than $4.4 billion in bonds to finance and refinance its 720-megawatt ownership interest in five major generating plants.
+Since 1976, MMWEC has issued more than $7 billion in bonds to finance and refinance its 780-megawatt ownership interest in six major generating plants.

 MMWEC’s enabling legislation, Chapter 775 of the Acts of 1975, empowers MMWEC to issue tax-exempt revenue bonds to finance ownership interests in energy facilities to meet the needs of its Project Participant utilities.
 Typically, MMWEC creates a Power Supply Project to represent an ownership in interest in an energy facility and invites utilities to participate in the Project based on their energy needs.

 Power Sales Agreements